NEW: China has had to deal publicly with a major scandal, a U.S. analyst says

 “With these cases being dealt with at this time, I expect there to be smooth sailing to the 18th Party Congress,” he said.
 “There may be some bargaining to go, but most of it has been done.”

-Heywood, 41, was found dead in his hotel room in Chongqing, a city of more than 30 million.
-Officials quickly blamed his death on "excessive consumption of alcohol," according to media reports, and his body was cremated without an autopsy.
+Heywood was found dead in his hotel room, and officials quickly blamed his death on excessive alcohol.
+His body was cremated without an autopsy.

-But the matter blew open in February, when Bo's longtime lieutenant, Wang Lijun, sought refuge at the U.S. Consulate in nearby Chengdu.
+But controversy swirled in February, when Bo’s longtime lieutenant, Wang Lijun, sought refuge at the U.S. Consulate in nearby Chengdu.

 But Paal said Wang, not Bo, “is probably the most hated” figure in the affair for going to the Americans.